greltel/abap-test-kit/README.md

 ## Error messages

 Every mistake in a test surfaces through `ZCX_ATK`.
-Its text has the same three parts every time, one line each: what went wrong, how to fix it, and the facts - the arguments of the call, the rules that exist, the closest one and where it differs, or what a value would become.
+Its text has the same three parts every time, in this order: what went wrong, how to fix it, and the facts - the arguments of the call, the rules that exist, the closest one and where it differs, or what a value would become.
+The examples below are broken into lines here; ABAP Unit shows them as one line.
 Close misspellings of method and parameter names get a suggestion; names that are far from every candidate get the list of candidates with their kinds.
 The texts live in message class `ZATK`; exceptions of the test double framework never reach the test untranslated.
 Failures during the act step are recorded without stopping the code under